Provost’s Prize for Faculty Excellence in Diversity

 Current full-time Johns Hopkins faculty members in any discipline with bodies of work focused on diversity and inclusion are eligible for the $50,000 Provost’s Prize for Faculty Excellence in Diversity.
 Faculty members are invited to nominate a colleague, or self-nominations are encouraged.

-Nominations from faculty members, including self-nominations will be accepted beginning February 25th.
-Required materials must be submitted to firstname.lastname@example.org in March 25th.
+Nominations from faculty members, including self-nominations will be accepted beginning February 24th.
+Required materials must be submitted to firstname.lastname@example.org by: March 23rd.

 The prize acknowledges faculty efforts across a broad spectrum of disciplines, such as international affairs, business, education, science, health, public policy, the arts, and other fields.
 For the award, diversity is broadly defined and includes issues related to underrepresented minorities, women, gender identity, sexual orientation, and/or disabilities.

 A 10-member committee representing all nine academic divisions will review the nominations and recommend a winner to the vice provost for faculty affairs.

 The winner will be honored at the Diversity Leadership Council’s annual awards ceremony, to be held in May.

 Please note: The previous year’s winner and finalist(s) are ineligible for nomination this year.
 They may apply or be nominated in the next cycle.

 Nominations will consist of the following elements: